Poporo_quimbaya_v3_sls

 thingiverse

-Poporo is a device used by indigenous cultures in present and pre-Columbian South America for storage of small amounts of lime produced from burnt and crushed sea-shells.
-It consists of two pieces: the receptacle, and the lid which includes a pin that is used to carry the lime to the mouth while chewing coca leaves.
-Since the chewing of coca is sacred for the indigenous people, the poporos are also attributed with mystical powers and social status.
-In Colombia, poporos are found in archaeological remains from the Chibcha, Muisca, and Quimbaya cultures among others.
-The materials used in the early periods are mainly pottery and carved stone.
-In classic periods gold and tumbaga are the most frequent: an example of this is the Poporo Quimbaya exhibited in the Gold Museum which is a national symbol.
-At the present time, the indigenous people of Sierra Nevada de Santa Marta still use poporos made with the dried fruits of a plant of genus cucurbita (totumo), in the traditional way.
-One particularly famous poporo, the Poporo Quimbaya, is a pre-Columbian artpiece of the classic quimbaya period, currently exhibited in the Gold Museum in Bogotá, Colombia.
-Its primary use was as a ceremonial device for chewing of coca leaves during religious ceremonies.
-It was made around 300 CE with a lost-wax casting process.
-It is believed that the artpiece was stolen from a burial chamber in the early 1930s, on Loma del Pajarito ("Birdie Hill") near Anori in the Antioquia department, where, at the time, the grave robbing of indigenous tombs was very common, often ending with destruction of important archeological pieces in order to extract the gold.[1]
-In 1939 the Banco de la República, the central bank of Colombia, purchased the Poporo Quimbaya, in an effort to preserve it from destruction.
-This began a larger project of preservation of pre-Columbian goldwork that led to the creation of the Gold Museum in Bogotá.
-The Poporo Quimbaya is an unusual piece, made of tumbaga, with oddly minimalistic lines, that give it a modern look.
-It is one of the most recognized pre-Columbian artpieces, being often used as a symbol of the indigenous pre-Columbian culture.
-It has been depicted in the Colombian currency, in coins and bills.
-(Wikipedia)
+Poporo is a vital tool utilized by ancient cultures across present-day and pre-Columbian South America for storing small amounts of lime derived from burnt and crushed sea-shells.
+The device consists of two fundamental parts: the receptacle, and the lid that features a pin used to convey the lime to the mouth while chewing coca leaves.
+Given the revered nature of coca leaf consumption among indigenous peoples, poporos are also imbued with mystical powers and social standing.
+In Colombia, archaeological remains from the Chibcha, Muisca, and Quimbaya cultures reveal the presence of poporos.
+Initially, early periods relied on materials such as pottery and carved stone, whereas classic periods saw a prevalence of gold and tumbaga, exemplified by the renowned Poporo Quimbaya exhibited in the Gold Museum, a national emblem.
+Today, indigenous people in Sierra Nevada de Santa Marta continue to utilize poporos crafted from dried fruits of a plant belonging to the genus cucurbita (totumo), adhering to traditional methods.
+One notable poporo, the Poporo Quimbaya, is an exceptional pre-Columbian art piece from the classic Quimbaya period, currently displayed in the Gold Museum in Bogotá, Colombia.
+This ceremonial device was designed for coca leaf chewing during sacred ceremonies and was crafted using a lost-wax casting process around 300 CE.
+It's believed that the artifact was pilfered from a burial chamber on Loma del Pajarito ("Birdie Hill") near Anori in the Antioquia department, where grave robbing of indigenous tombs was rampant, often resulting in destruction of vital archaeological pieces for gold extraction.
+In 1939, the Banco de la República, Colombia's central bank, acquired the Poporo Quimbaya to safeguard it from destruction.
+This endeavor marked the beginning of a larger initiative aimed at preserving pre-Columbian goldwork, ultimately leading to the establishment of the Gold Museum in Bogotá.
+The Poporo Quimbaya stands out as an unusual piece crafted from tumbaga with minimalist lines that give it a modern appearance.
+It's one of the most recognized pre-Columbian art pieces, frequently utilized as a symbol of indigenous pre-Columbian culture and has been featured on Colombian currency in coins and bills.

 With this file you will be able to print Poporo_quimbaya_v3_sls with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Poporo_quimbaya_v3_sls.